YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 BREAK, Break instruction encountered

-Run Time Information: This indicates that GT.M encountered a BREAK command within a routine and entered Direct Mode.
+Run Time Information: This indicates that YottaDB encountered a BREAK command within a routine and entered Direct Mode.

 Action: All commands entered at the Direct Mode prompt are compiled and executed as they are entered.
 To continue program execution, enter the ZCONTINUE command.
 This message can be supressed using VIEW BREAKMSG value.